troystribling/SimpleFutures/README.md

 public func future<T>(method: (@escaping (T) -> Void) -> Void) -> Future<T>
 ```

-Adding a `Future` interface is simple.
+Adding a `future` interface to existing code is simple.
 Consider the following class with an asynchronous request taking a completion block,

 ```swift
 class AsyncRequester {